 Metal accents are staples for industrial style—particularly black steel or iron.
 If you were to live in a converted loft in the city, the space might have exposed piping and plumbing, and other unfinished elements.
 Add this to your country style by using metal chairs at your kitchen or dining room table, or erecting a set of metal bookshelves to display your decor.
 In the bathroom, install an open vanity so guests can see the sink plumbing, and add black casing to the windows.

 The Victorian Era was home to the Industrial Revolution, and plenty of modern interpretations (think steampunk) incorporate Victorian touches into an industrial setting.
 If you love vintage decor, this is a great angle to use with industrial farmhouse style.

 Place a velvet sofa against the backdrop of exposed brick, or display a collection of vintage portraits inside your metal bookcase.
 Use textile patterns that were popular in the Victorian era, such as damask, and if you have a large open space in your living room, try adding a chaise lounge or fainting couch.

 Rough Materials and Finishes

-From exposed brick to black metal finishes and concrete floors, industrial style evokes the stark functionality of a factory in a residential setting.
-Combine these elements with the homey, comfortable nature of the farmhouse, and you get space that’s unique in its juxtaposition.
+From exposed brick to black metal finishes and concrete floors, the industrial style evokes the stark functionality of a factory in a residential setting.
+Combine these elements with the homey, comfortable nature of the farmhouse, and you get space that's unique in its juxtaposition.
 Pair concrete floors with a cozy sheepskin rug, or add lots of texture through throw pillows against a leather sofa.

-Lighting is key to industrial farmhouse style.
-Pieces labeled as industrial lighting are perfect, because they’ll have vintage-style light bulbs, rustic metal finishes and visible wiring.
+Lighting is key to the industrial farmhouse style.
+Pieces labeled as industrial lighting are perfect, because they'll have vintage-style light bulbs, rustic metal finishes and visible wiring.
 If you have an industrial space you want to enhance with farmhouse style, try adding vintage-style lighting such as a crystal chandelier.